massage

 We use our backs all the time, and, most of the time, we use them incorrectly.
 You can lessen your risk for back problems by having good posture, especially when lifting.
 People who sit all day working at a desk also tend to have problems with their back.
 Taking frequent breaks from sitting helps.
 You should also make sure that when you're sitting, you sit with your back straight yet comfortably relaxed.

 When back pain does occur massage can help relieve it.
-Pain caused by tension in muscles and nerve entrapment can be treated effectively with massage.
+Pain caused by tension in muscles and nerve entrapment can be treated affectively with massage.
 Neuromuscular therapy and deep tissue massage are the most popular kind of massage for back pain, but all modalities of massage can help soothe aching muscles and provide back pain relief.

 Self-Massage for Back Pain

-If you have low or upper back pain, here are some simple methods to help you cure your back muscle pain.
+If you have lower or upper back pain, here are some simple methods to help you cure your back muscle pain.
 Whether you have low back pain or upper back pain, if the pain is muscular you can manage it with self-massage.
 Let's talk about upper back pain first.

 Upper Back Pain Relief